CarinaAJ/ms1-aurora-borealis/README.md

 4. Fun Facts have been taken from [this](https://www.thetimes.co.uk/travel/experiences/nature-and-gardens/11-things-you-didnt-know-about-the-northern-lights) and [this](https://www.lifeinnorway.net/northern-lights-facts/) site

 5. You can watch the Aurora from your sofa, text written by me

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-Content
-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome

 ## Media